cozy/cozy-stack/docs/auth.md

 Authorization: Bearer app-token
 ```

+### POST /auth/magic_link

+If the authentication via magic link is enabled on this instance, this endpoint
+will send an email to the user with a magic link.
+If the user clicks on this
+link, they will be authenticated on the Cozy.

+### GET /auth/magic_link?code=...

+When the user has received an email with a magic link, the link goes to the
+endpoint, where the user will be allowed to enter the Cozy.

 ### GET /auth/passphrase_reset

 Display a form for the user to reset its password, in case he has forgotten it